stippi/voice-assistant/README.md

   - [ ] Browser SpeechRecognition should be used when "Use Whisper transcription" is disabled
   - [x] Trigger word needs to be picked from Porcupine built-in keywords
 - [ ] Strip URLs from audible replies

-## Done

-- [x] Switch to redirect login flow for signing into Google, like with Spotify.
-  This allows to continuously fetch a new access token with the refresh token.
-- [x] Optional integrate Google Calendar API
-- [X] Add Spotify integration (in progress)
-  - [x] Spotify auth flow
-  - [x] Spotify playback SDK loading
-  - [X] Spotify search
-  - [X] Spotify playback
-- [x] Temporarily open the microphone for conversation after the assistant finished speaking
-- [x] Add a "Stop" button while the response is streaming in
-- [x] More visual feedback during phases of assembling the user message
-- [x] While responding, the trigger phrase should interrupt the assistant from speaking
-- [x] Prevent code blocks from being part of text-to-speech
-- [x] Allow to preserve chats
-- [x] Reset Porcupine when browser tab is (re-)activated
-- [x] Implement renaming chats
-- [x] Move gear icon into sidebar